World War Z (film): Filming

 With a reported budget of over $125 million, World War Z began principal photography in July 2011 in Malta, with the first images of production being released a few days later.
 Filming was scheduled to move to Glasgow in August, with the production company looking to recruit 2,000 local extras for the shoot.
 At least 3,000 people showed up at a casting call in Glasgow on July 9, hoping for the opportunity to appear in a scene set in a financial district in Philadelphia.
 Scenes were also shot in Falmouth, Cornwall.
-Also in July, Game of Thrones actor Elyes Gabel was cast as a character named Fassbach.
+Also in July, actor Elyes Gabel was cast as a character named Fassbach.
 Despite opposition from residents, some scenes were shot on the Heygate Estate in South London.

 In August, Bryan Cranston entered negotiations to join the film in a "small but flashy" role, but he ultimately had to drop out due to scheduling conflicts.
 Also in August, filming was set to take place along a road on the perimeter of the Grangemouth Refinery in Grangemouth, Scotland, the location chosen for the length of the road, which was crucial to the shot.
 A few days later, Paramount announced the film would be released on December 21, 2012.
 Later in the same month, filming began in Glasgow.
 The location manager for the film said Glasgow had been chosen because of its architecture, wide roads, and grid layout.
 Scenes were also filmed aboard the Royal Fleet Auxiliary ship RFA Argus, before the Glasgow shoot.
 The ship was turned into the "USS Madison", which involved stenciling a new pennant number on the funnel and adding some "Americanism" to the superstructure.
-Steven McMenemy, the Argus's navigator said: "The ship sailed and we were joined by four small catamarans which were being used as markers for the cameras, so that warships could be added in with CGI later."
+Steven McMenemy, the Argus's navigator, said: "The ship sailed and we were joined by four small catamarans which were being used as markers for the cameras, so that warships could be added in with CGI later."
 In October, David Morse was cast as a "prisoner living in an abandoned jail."

 The filmmakers initially intended to film a climactic battle scene set in Russia, and the crew moved to Budapest to film it there.
 Filming in Budapest commenced on the evening of October 10.
 That morning, the Hungarian Counter Terrorism Centre raided the warehouse where guns had been delivered for use as filming props.
 The 85 assault rifles, sniper rifles, and handguns had been flown into Budapest overnight on a private aircraft, but the film's producers had failed to clear the delivery with Hungarian authorities, and, while the import documentation indicated the weapons had been disabled, all were found to be fully functional.
 On February 10, 2012, the charges were dropped after investigators were unable to identify exactly which "organization or person" had "ownership rights"; therefore they could not "establish which party was criminally liable".

 Principal photography wrapped on November 4, 2011.